 But even with those elements in place, none of it will matter if you don't optimize those images to make them highly searchable.

 To get your images in front of more buyers at photo agencies, you need to know how to describe the photos using keywords, titles, and tags that represent your pictures in such a way that your target buyers will be able to find them.
-This is the primary way that your photos will be seen.
+Using keywords is the primary way that your photos will be seen.
 This is similar to search engine optimization (SEO) strategies that bloggers and content marketers use to make their website content rise to the top of the search rankings in Google and Bing.
 Learn to apply these same techniques to your photo uploads, and your sales can improve significantly.

 What Are Keywords?